Skipping down memory lane:

 Step 3: Explore all the adventures you could have.

-Make a list for each day that you will be on vacation.
+Make a list for each day that you’ll be on vacation.
 Start by filling out the list with the day and the date.
 Then add in the details regarding your meals and any other plans that you know will take place on this day.
+I always try to plan two things to do in a day, rarely more.
+Should we have time available, I list it as ‘open’ and again set a value.
+Personally, I prefer to leave my travel days open.
+Make a quick list of other things available in the area, as this may be helpful later on for those unplanned days.

 Example of this would be: